YueLiPicasso/OCanrenTutorial/Main/README.md

 We begin with studying a "hello world" program, exposing various aspects of the technicalities of the language.
-After that, we go deep down into the most important: understanding and defining user types.
+After that, we go deep down into one of the most important: understanding and defining user types.
 We will then be ready to write non-trivial relational programs. we define a simple relational data base, followed by a library for Peano numbers.
  In the last lesson we use OCanren to solve an arithmetic puzzle.
 The last three